-Making payments: You can't pay cash into your account.
+Making payments: You can pay foreign currency cash into your account but there may be limits on the amount you're able to deposit each day.
 We only accept cheque payments in certain currencies.
 You can't make payments out of your account by debit card or cheque.

-Cash withdrawals: You can make same day cash withdrawals in specific multiples of euro or US Dollars with our prepack service at HSBC UK branches.
+Cash withdrawals: You can make same day cash withdrawals in specific multiples of euro or US Dollars with our prepack service at branches.
 This is subject to availability and specific prepack multiple limits (for example, we might only have packs of 100 euro or 250 euro available).

 If you want to withdraw cash in other foreign currencies, you'll need to order it through the Travel Money Service.
-You'll also need to order it if you want to withdraw euro or US dollars without using the prepack service.
+You'll also need to order it if you want to withdraw euro or US Dollars without using the prepack service.
 Orders placed before 3pm will be available to collect the next working day.
 If it's after this time, they'll be available two working days later.